God rest ye merry, Gentlemen,

 Amongst all the wide variety of celebrations going on the length and breadth of the land, the hubbub and noise of the 21st century Christmas (complaints of "Change the bloody channel and put something decent on!" followed by a family argument on the monarchy), the Queen's Speech acts still as a bulwark of tradition, a unifying watershed moment in the nation's collective festivities; it marks the point after lunch in Christmas Day at which the whole country — children and grown-ups, religious and atheist, families together, full of the joy of the season — takes a break from the relentless frolics, drinking, present-opening, drinking, arguing, drinking, eating and drinking, and gathers snugly around its television sets en masse, sated and happy, joined together in a wonderful shared moment of calm and continuity, and falls asleep.

-Well-known for a cricket match taking place on this day.
+- Sport: Well-known for a cricket match taking place on this day.
 Sporting calendars put on hiatus for Christmas Day get back up and running: there is generally a full programme of football league games nationwide.
-Some take advantage of the heavily lowered shopping prices everywhere known as the Boxing Day Sales.
-There is also the annual act of Northern lunacy known as the Boxing Day Dip, which involves running into the North Sea, some people doing so in fancy dress.
+For some reason, the sport of boxing has never held events to exploit the naming coincidence.

-- In the West of Ireland an old tradition known as Wren-Boying takes place.
+- Country pursuits: A traditional day for horse racing, game shooting and fox 'not'-hunting.
+In the West of Ireland an old tradition known as Wren-Boying takes place.
 This originally involved the killing of wrens but thankfully has evolved into a trick-or-treat style event.
 Children dress up and walk from house to house receiving money from the locals.
 This tradition is sadly beginning to die out.

-- Boxing Day Sales would be the more accurate description of what have traditionally (but no longer accurately) been referred to as the January Sales — they've gradually crept earlier over recent years.
-Some of them finish within a few days and you can expect the adverts for these to crop up round about mid-evening on Christmas Day, or even Christmas Eve.
+- More shopping frenzy!: Increasing numbers take advantage of the heavily lowered shopping prices everywhere known as the Boxing Day Sales.
+This name is the more accurate description of what have traditionally (but no longer accurately) been referred to as the January Sales — they've gradually crept earlier over recent years, so that December 26th's evening news will nowadays be fronted by features on the hordes of wild-eyed bargain-seizers who were queueing at 8am.
+Some sales finish within a few days and you can expect the adverts for these to crop up round about mid-evening on Christmas Day, or even Christmas Eve.

-I feel tidings of comfort and joy already!
+We feel tidings of comfort and joy already!